JessMcCabe/EntWebDevAssign2/README.md

 + /people/search/" - page to show a form to search for people
 + /people/search/:query/results" - page that shows a list of people from search results

-[If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]

 ### Assignment 1 integration

-[Describe the level of  integration with the API developed in Assignment 1.]

 + Frontend and api are deployed via the one cdk but are not integrated.

 ### Independent learning (If relevant)

-Itemize the technologies/techniques you researched independently and adopted in your project, i.e. aspects not covered in the lectures/labs.
-Include the source code filenames that illustrate these (we do not require code excerpts) and provide references to the online resources that helped you (articles/blogs).

 +  Menu Item Navigation - https://stackoverflow.com/questions/47873566/how-navigate-using-the-menuitem-material-ui-v1
 +  Multiple UseQuery - https://community.apollographql.com/t/multiple-queries-in-a-single-component-with-usequery-hook/3825